guilt/phttpd/README.md

 ```

 That's it.
 Now to launch the server, execute phttpd_s.
 If you are
-running on a privileged port, you may need to run as root.
+running on a privileged port, you will need to run as root.

-`# ./phttpd_s`
+`$ cd phttpd && ./phttpd_s`

 A sample rc.phttpd is provided for those who wish to run the server
 at init / startup.